|Best for Sand||Fortress Danforth Anchor||SEE IT||

 - Folding flukes

-- Can also be used in rocky bottom
+- Can also be used on rocky bottoms or in mud

 - Galvanized iron can eventually rust